What Are Multimodal Prompts?

 Input: [Image of a rainy window] Output: "Tears of the sky blur the world outside." |

-Nuance Capture: The model infers the mood and stylistic constraints (metaphor over literal description) without needing a definitions list. |
+Nuance Capture: The model directly infers the desired mood and stylistic constraints (metaphor over literal description) from the example, a task that is difficult and unreliable with text-only instructions. |

 | UI-to-Code Generation | "Create an HTML button with a red background, white text, and rounded corners of approximately 5 pixels." |